Gideon-K-Marx/Meta-Attention-For-Off-Policy-Actor-Critic/README.md

 # Meta-Attention-For-Off-Policy-Actor-Critic

-PyTorch implementation of our NNeural Networks paper 'Meta Attention For Off-Policy Actor-Critic'.
+PyTorch implementation of our Neural Networks paper 'Meta Attention For Off-Policy Actor-Critic'.

 If you find this work is useful in your research, please consider citing this work.